Neurodivergent Couples Coaching

 • You love each other but keep hurting each other

-• You feel stuck in repeating arguments
+• You feel stuck in the same arguments with no resolution

 • You feel lonely inside the relationship

-• Daily life feels unbalanced or overwhelming
+• Daily life feels unbalanced, chaotic, or exhausting

 How you’ll be supported

-Together, we work on:
+Together, you will work on:

-• Improving communication without blame
+• Improving communication without blame or escalation

 what couples say